oracle-livelabs/adb/shared/adb-ai-web-app/setup-environment/setup-environment.md

 ## Task 2: Provision an ADB Instance and Load Data

-Use an OCI Cloud Stack to set up your workshop environment by creating an ADB instance and upload the data to the instance.
+Use an OCI Cloud Stack to set up your workshop environment.
+This step will create an ADB instance, load the moviestreaming data, and set up different application components as described in the Introduction.

 1. Deploy the required cloud resources for this workshop using the OCI Resource Manager.
 Click the button below: